DenizenScript/Denizen-Beginners-Guide/source/guides/basics/if-command.md

             - actionbar "<green>The bell has healed you!"
 ```

-This handy sample script will instantly heal a player that clicks on it, but *only if* their health is dangerously low.
+This handy sample script will instantly heal a player that clicks on a bell block, but *only if* their health is dangerously low.
 <span class="parens">(We'll expand on this sample script throughout this section, and when we get to the [Flags](flags) section we'll revisit this sample script to add a rate limit, so players can only heal once every few minutes).</span>

 ### Conditions